High Holidays at The City Congregation

 Secular High Holiday services

-Join us at our midtown-west location for beautiful and moving secular high holiday services of music and contemplation that express traditional Rosh Hashanah and Yom Kippur themes while honoring human reason and human dignity.
+Join us for beautiful and moving secular high holiday services of music and contemplation that express traditional Rosh Hashanah and Yom Kippur themes while honoring human reason and human dignity.
 Our observances combine familiar passages with innovative language so that cultural Jews can mark these holidays in a way that is consistent with humanistic beliefs.

 Secular Kol Nidre services

 Kol Nidre, observed the night before Yom Kippur, derives its name from the famous melody sung at this service.
 Ours is an innovative program of reflection through non-theistic literature and music.
 We contemplate the meaning of making vows and resolutions.
 And we offer a dramatic presentation of a modern Jewish literary classic that explores the themes of the holidays.
 Get registration information about our Kol Nidre program, or read a passage from our secular Kol Nidre service.

 Secular Yom Kippur services